Post Offices of the Old Berrien Pioneers

 Lorton Webster Register, of Ray City, GA entered World War I military service as a private in 1917.

 Lorton W. Register was born in Hahira, GA about 1892, a son of John R. Register.
 His early childhood was spent in Hahira.
 Some time before 1917, the Register family moved about thirteen miles to the northeast to Ray City, GA.
-During WWI, Lorton went to Ft.
-Thomas, Kentucky where he was enlisted in the Army.
-The United States declared war on Germany on April 6, 1917 and on April 15, 1917 Lorton was inducted.
+During WWI, Lorton went into the Army.
+The United States declared war on Germany on April 6, 1917 and on April 11 Lorton and his brother, Balley Register, both volunteered for service.
+Lorton was sent to Ft.
+Thomas, Kentucky where he was inducted on April 15, 1917.
 He was 25 years old at the time of enlistment.

 Fort Thomas was designated as a recruit depot.
 Recruits arrived as civilians and were processed into uniformed soldiers with assignments to official training locations.